Submissions

 References should be numbered consecutively in the order in which they are first mentioned in the text (not in alphabetic order).

-Reference no. should be written in square bracket [1]
+• Reference numbers should be in square brackets: [1]

-Don’t use prefix Prof, Vaidya, Pt (Pandit), Acharya etc.
+Don’t use prefix Dr, Prof, Vaidya, Pt (Pandit), Acharya etc.

 For classical text references the mentioning of chapter no., verse no., edition no. & page no. is mandatory.